-Justin Edwards said the purpose of the organization was simple.
-It was to promote temperance while letting drunkards “die off and rid the world of ‘˜an amazing evil.'”
+Justin Edwards said the purpose of the group was simple.
+It was to promote temperance.
+Also letting drunkards “die off and rid the world of ‘an amazing evil.'”

 Lyman Beecher shared that goal.
-However, he was strongly anti-Catholic and racist.
-He even refused to admit African-American students to his classes at Lane Theological Seminary.
+But he was strongly anti-Catholic and racist.
+He even refused to admit African American students to his classes at Lane Theological Seminary.

 And within ten years there were over 8,000 local groups.
 Total membership had grown to over 1,500,000.
-Moreover, all had taken a pledge to abstain from drinking distilled spirits.
+And all had taken a pledge to abstain from drinking distilled spirits (liquor).

 II.
 Goal Changed

 This reflected the myth that spirits were more alcoholic than the other beverages.
-But standard drinks of beer, wine and spirits all have the same amount of alcohol.
+But standard drinks of beer, wine and distilled spirits (liquor) all have the same amount of pure alcohol.
 It’s 0.6 ounces per drink.

-- A 12-ounce bottle or can of regular beer.
+- 12-ounce bottle or can of regular beer.

-The ATS currently publishes Listen: A Journal of Better Living.
+Today the ATS publishes Listen: A Journal of Better Living.

 III.
 Resources: American Temperance Society

-Dickinson, W. Temperance.
+- Dickinson, W. Temperance.
 The Tennessee Encyclopedia of History and Culture.
-Nashville, TN: Tenn Hist Soc, 1998.
+Nashville: TN Hist Soc.